The Cranbrook School Council is responsible for the governance of the School.

 Marty is the President of the Old Cranbrookians’ Association Inc. (OCA).

-He is an agribusiness entrepreneur, and a director of Titan Ag, a division of Elders Ltd. He co-founded Titan Ag in 2006 and has continued to manage the business since its acquisition by Elders in 2018.
+He is an agribusiness entrepreneur, and a director of Titan Ag, a division of Elders Limited.
+He co-founded Titan Ag in 2006 and has continued to manage the business since its acquisition by Elders in 2018.
+Marty also has business focussed on cotton, grain and kiwifruit production in northwestern New South Wales and the Northern Territory.

-Prior to establishing Titan, Marty worked for 16 years in the software industry, bringing together his database design and software programming skills and his sales and marketing capability.
+Prior to establishing Titan, Marty worked for 16 years in the software industry.

 As well as being an Old Cranbrookian himself, Marty has a son in the Senior School.

-He is the OCA’s nominee to School Council and was appointed to the School Council as a director in 2023.
+Marty is the OCA’s nominee to School Council and was appointed to the School Council as a director in 2023..

 BA (Sydney), LLB (Sydney), LLM (Hons) (Cambridge)

-Ari is a Partner of Global Infrastructure Partners and a founder of its Australasian business.
+Ari is a Partner of Global Infrastructure Partners (part of BlackRock) and opened its Australian office in 2008.

-He is the Chair of the Building & Development Committee, and was appointed to the School Council as a director in 2023.
+Ari is the Chair of the Building and Development Committee, and was appointed to the School Council as a director in 2023.

 Dip Journ (Macleay College), BA-Media & Communication (SCU), MTeach (Sydney), BA(Hons)-Theology, Ministry & Mission (Durham)